cyberark/cpm/README.md

 ## cpm

-This Playbook will install the CyberArk CPM software on a Windows 2016 server / VM / instance
+This Playbook will install the CyberArk CPM software on a Windows 2016 server / VM / instance.
+Each task in the role is independent and can be run several times, in the step already occurred then the task will be skipped.

 ### Requirements